On Grid Compressive Sampling for Spherical Field Measurements in Acoustics: Examples and Numerical Investigations

 \subsection{SW Coefficient Recovery in the Presence of Noise}

 The examples above all contained no measurement noise.
 In the presence of measurement noise, even classical Nyquist sampling approaches will have their performance degrade.
 However, in order to improve accuracy in the presence of noise, oversampling at a rate greater than the Nyquist rate is common.
-For example, we simulate measurements of the sound fields generated by \tbf{C1a}, \tbf{C2a}, and \tbf{C3a} with mean zero and variance that is -40 dB times the peak value for each case.
-Using these simulated mesurments then we plot the coefficient SNR, \eqref{eq:coef_snr}, resulting from the classical fully sampled Fourier method in~\cite{wittmannProbecorrectedSphericalNearfield1992}.
+For example, we simulate measurements of the sound fields generated by \tbf{C1a}, \tbf{C2a}, and \tbf{C3a} with mean zero and variance that is $40$ dB below the peak value for each case.
+Using these simulated measurements then we plot the coefficient relative error, \eqref{eq:coef_rel_err}, resulting from the classical fully sampled Fourier method in~\cite{wittmannProbecorrectedSphericalNearfield1992}.
 The results are given in \Cref{fig:fourier_w_noise}.
-As can be seen in \Cref{fig:fourier_w_noise}, increasing the sampling to five times the Nyquist rate results in increases in the SNR of nearly 15 dB for each case.
+As can be seen in \Cref{fig:fourier_w_noise}, increasing the sampling to five times the Nyquist rate results in a decrease in the relative error of nearly 15 dB for each case.
 Note the curves are split apart because the peak field value, and thus total noise, increases from \tbf{C1a} to \tbf{C2a} and again to \tbf{C3a}.